Nimish2910/Embedded-AI-Final/README.md

 1. Flash firmware
 2. Power board
 3. Leave running
 Note: STM's CubeMX was used here.
 You can just add the stm files mentioned in stm firmware section in your CubeMX projects.
-Make sure to enable UART and ADC in the .ioc file
+Make sure to enable UART and ADC in the .ioc file.
+You can also use the STM32_Tempsensor_Internal.zip

 ### Raspberry Pi